female student working on laptop outside at table

 Equipment Used:

-• Computers, fax machine, photocopier.
+• Computers, phone.

 Qualifications:

-• Excellent communication skills and detail oriented.
+• Excellent communication skills and detail-oriented.
+Ability to have pleasant conversations with alumni.

 • Ability to work well with others.